 The smallest unit for geometrical sampling of the calorimeters is a tower; it segments the (η,φ) plane for the energy measurement.
 No longitudinal segmentation is available in the simulated calorimeters.
 All undecayed particles, except muons and neutrinos deposit energy in a calorimetric tower, either in ECAL, in HCAL or FCAL.
 As the detector is assumed to be cylindrical (e.g. symmetric in φ and with respect to the $\eta=0$ plane), the detector card stores the number of calorimetric towers with $\phi=0$ and $\eta>0$ (default: 40 towers).
 For a given η , the size of the φ segmentation is also specified.
-Fig. 3 illustrates the default segmentation of the (η,φ) plane.
+Fig. 3 illustrates the default calorimeter segmentation, which is common for the electromagnetic and hadronic sections at a given (η,φ) .

-Figure 3: Default segmentation of the calorimeters in the (η,φ) plane.
+Figure 3: Default segmentation of the calorimeters in the (η, φ) plane.
 Only the central detectors (ECAL, HCAL) and FCAL are considered. φ angles are expressed in radians.